cunnie/docs/ghetto_raid.md

 The raw benchmark data can be seen [here](https://github.com/cunnie/freenas_benchmarks/blob/master/iSCSI_K_L2_80G_tune_prefetch.txt).
 The results are a mixed bag&mdash;we like the improved read and IOPS performance, but we're dismayed by the drop in the write performance, which is our most important metric (our workload is write-intensive)

-#### 3.2 L2ARC Tuning Results Round 2 (worse all-around)
+### 4. L2ARC Tuning Round 2 (worse all-around)
 We disable pre-fetch.

 * vfs.zfs.l2arc_noprefetch=1

 This requires us to reboot our NAS to take effect.

-We also use a more rigorous approach to setting the two remaining variables by determining the write throughput of the SSD by copying a large file to a raw partition; we see that the SSD can sustain a write throughput of 193 MB/s:
+We also use a more rigorous approach to setting the two remaining variables by determining the write throughput of the SSD by copying a large file to a raw partition; we determine that the SSD can sustain a write throughput of 193 MB/s:

 ```
 ssh root@nas.nono.com